IoannouKon/Digital_VLSI_ntua/VHDL_exercises/README.md

 **WARNING:** Up until now, we have validated all our programs using Vivado 2018.2 with both implementation and testbenches.
 However, for the next two exercises, in addition to running our codes with testbenches (implementational and functional), we will generate bitstreams to ensure they run correctly, and we will execute them on the FPGA.

 For the implementation of the control unit, it is crucial to examine the VHDL directly in Exercise 5.
 In Exercise 4, we encountered a small logical error that we couldn't detect through simulations in Vivado.
 We only identified it when we ran it on the FPGA in Exercise 5.
+We adjusted the Control Unit module to ensure that the Counter freezes when it receives valid_in and counts up to 8, disregarding intermediate valid_in signals.
+Before this modification, our filter produced accurate results only under ideal conditions, where valid_in and the counter started simultaneously.
+However, this scenario is feasible in the testbench but not in FPGA implementation due to the overhead cycles involved in communication with the processor.